StegSchreck/AngularCV/README.md

 For a live demo, you can visit [cv.schreck.berlin](https://cv.schreck.berlin), for which this project was created initially.

 ## Configuration
-The CV items for the experience, education, projects and volunteering sections are configured in a JSON format in `/src/app/cv-item/data/cv-items.data.*.ts`.
+The data for the experience, education, publications, projects, volunteering, and contact sections are configured in a JSON format in `/src/app/cv-item/data/cv-items.data.*.ts`.
-Please notice the division of the education section, which is applied here.
+Please notice the division of the education and publications section, which is applied here.
 This enables you to re-arrange the the sections to your likings.

 In the end, this is just an example of how it can be done.
 Feel free to take it as a template and adjust everything to your needs.